Here's my notes from TechEd North America 2010

 pointers, solutions and scripts for the SQL DBA

-Not intended to replace common sense
+not intended to replace msdn, common sense or oxford commas